 Bermuda Railway Museum

-Update June 2014: The owner of Railway Museum and shop Ms. Rosa Hollis passed away in July 2011.
-The museum closed down before her death and is still closed.
+⚠️ The museum is now permanently closed.
+The owner of Railway Museum and shop Ms. Rosa Hollis passed away in July 2011.
+The museum closed down before her death.
+Information below is for reference.

-Located in Hamilton parish, Bermuda Railway Museum holds a nostalgic memory of the days when railways were in operation in the island.
+Located in Hamilton parish, Bermuda Railway Museum and Curiosity Shop holds a nostalgic memory of the days when railways were in operation in the island.
 Between 1931 to 1948, Bermuda government operated the railways along the coast line.
-Maintenance was becoming very expensive.
+Maintenance of the tracks was becoming very expensive.

 Open Hours